mahmoud-alfadel/DepReveal/README.md

 * Fetch the history of the package.json file.
 * Resolve dependency versions.
-* Identify and classify the discoverability levels of vulnerable dependency versions (based on the approach in our [study](Anon.)).
+* Identify and classify the discoverability levels of vulnerable dependency versions (based on the approach in our [study](https://arxiv.org/abs/2009.09019)).
-* Generates a CSV file that contains the analysis, and HTML file that visualizes the results.
+* Generates a CSV file that contains the analysis and HTML file that visualizes the results.

 INSTALLATION